Half Marathon Training: What Is Zone 1 / Recovery?

 Yes.
 Beginners often benefit from regular Zone 1 runs to build endurance and form without overloading the system.

-FURTHER READING: EXPLORE THE FULL HALF MARATHON ZONE SERIES
+FURTHER READING: THE FULL HALF MARATHON SERIES

 Training Sessions: